How to Move Your Mattress

 - Once taken apart, put the screws, washers, and any other pieces of hardware in a plastic bag and clearly label it.
 This bag can either be sealed and taped to the bed frame or put into a box with all of your other hardware bags.

 Though packing up your particular mattresses may take a lot of work, it is important to do it right.
-We hope you found our How to Move a Mattress article helpful.
-By using the guidelines above, you can pack your mattress the right way, the same way that our professional movers do it here at Clancy!
+We hope you found our blog helpful.
+By using the guidelines above, you can pack your mattress the right way, the same way that our professional movers do it here at Clancy Relocation & Logistics!

-Would you like help with moving, packing, or storage?
+Would you like help with moving, packing, or storage in NY or CT?
 Please request your free quote and we’ll be happy to assist you.